Terradue/doc-tep-geohazards-arch/source/enterprise/definitions.rst

 It provides the basis for checking the conformance of the Platform implementation.

 Standards and services supporting the user requirements and the data access and sharing policies expressed in this RM-ODP Enterprise Model and in the RM-ODP Information Model are identified in the RM-ODP Computational Model.

-Software packaging and deployment constraints are compiled in the RM-ODP Technology Viewpoint and the RM-ODP Engineering Viewpoint.
+Software packaging and infrastructure deployment constraints are compiled in the RM-ODP Technology Viewpoint and the RM-ODP Engineering Viewpoint.

 Modeling concepts
 -----------------